Professional education courses

 The Capability Systems Centre conducts a number of professional education courses throughout the year which are open to the general public.
-If however, your organisation would like one of our courses delivered in-house and tailored to your context then please contact the Centre Manager at email@example.com or 02 6268 9566.
+If however, your organisation would like one of our courses delivered in-house and tailored to your context then please contact the centre manager at email@example.com or 02 6268 9566.

-Introduction to Capability Development
+Introduction to Capability Management

 Introduction to Systems Engineering